MapsPeople/docs/src/android/v3/guides/third-party-positioning/google-fused-location-integration.md

 ### Implementing Google Fused Location Provider API

-This Guide requires you to already have an activity that shows a MapsIndoors Map and to have the google play services location library dependency added to your project.
+This Guide requires you to already have an activity that shows a MapsIndoors Map and to have the Google Play Services Location library dependency added to your project.

 ```java
 dependencies {